adxtop1/adxtop1/README.md

 - Howdy, Hey, Namaste.
 My name is Amandeep
 - Me- A curious person trying to figure out the world
-- What I do- I am a developer specificaly, a Web Developer (A Full Stack One).
+- What I do- I am a Web Developer (A Full Stack One).
 Also, Front End Development is my love.
 - More- I am very interested in deploying ML models
 - Anything else- I make films.
 - Email- adxtop1@gmail.com